How to lay permeable block paving

 - It is best to prevent vehicles running on the sub base during construction if possible, as they will cause rutting in the loose surface.

-- The blocks are restrained in the conventional way using a kerb or edging.
-This provides more than adequate support to traffic.
+- Permeable blocks are restrained in the conventional way with a kerb or edging that provides more than adequate support to traffic.

 Step by step guide